 Ruth has toured internationally (the UK, Ireland and America), released eleven studio albums and made guest appearances on many more.
 She has also been the recipient of numerous awards including ‘Solo Artist of the Year’ at the Australian Folk Music Awards, 2021.

 Ruth’s music career began as a member of Canberra-based band Closet Klezmer, whose vibrant Eastern European dance music quickly led them to become local cult favourites.
 It was during this time she also developed an enduring passion for traditional musics from around the world.

 In 1998, Ruth took to the stage with Kate Burke (Trouble in the Kitchen), and the rest, as they say, is history.
-Two of Australia’s most respected and renowned folk musicians; their vocal harmonies, exceptional musicianship and unique interpretations of traditional song have won them national and international acclaim over the years.
+Two of Australia’s most respected and renowned folk musicians; their vocal harmonies, exceptional musicianship and unique interpretations of traditional song has won them national and international acclaim over the years.

 Throughout her career, Ruth has also performed American old-time & Americana music (another enduring musical passion); initially with Canberra-based band The Horses’s Leotard (you did read that right), and later Dev’lish Mary.

-In her non-musical life, Ruth Hazleton is a mum, independent folklorist, oral and social historian.
-Currently employed by The National Library of Australia, she is also an occasional blogger at The Hidden Culture, volunteer for The Australian Magic Research Project, and Reference Committee member for the Australian Children’s Folklore Collection at Museums Victoria.
-She is also an activist for Australian independent musicians and passionate campaigner for women in the Australian music industry.
+In her non-musical life, Ruth Hazleton is a mum, rogue folklorist, oral and social historian.
+Currently employed by The National Library of Australia, she is also an occasional blogger at The Hidden Culture, a volunteer for The Australian Magic Research Project, and Reference Committee member for the Australian Children’s Folklore Collection at Museums Victoria.
+She is also an activist for Australian independent musicians and a passionate campaigner for women in the Australian music industry.